entur/oidc-auth-client/oidc-client/README.md

 ## Usage

 ### Spring Boot
-In java Spring Boot application AccessTokenFactory can be auto wired:
+In a java Spring Boot application AccessTokenFactory can be auto wired:

 ```java
 @Autowired